mrzli/date-util/README.md

 All date forms except [DateObject](#dateobject) and [DateObjectTz](#dateobjecttz) need to be provided with an `inputTimezone` parameter to be able to do date arithmetic.

-`UnixMilliseconds` and `UnixSeconds` obviously have no concept of timezone, so they need to be provided with an `inputTimezone` parameter to generate results consistent with the change functions for other date forms.
+`UnixMilliseconds` and `UnixSeconds` obviously have no concept of timezone, so they need to be provided with an `inputTimezone` parameter to generate results consistent with the `*Add` functions for other date forms.
 You can always use `UTC` as the `inputTimezone` parameter if you need results unaffected by DST.

 `JsDate` is essentially just a wrapper around Unix milliseconds, so same rules apply.